Great Customer Service Tips for Yoga Student Loyalty

 How customer-service-oriented is your yoga studio?

-Since a yoga studio is a service business, I recommend you seek to deliver at very high level of customer service.
+Since a yoga studio is a service business, I recommend you seek to deliver a very high level of customer service.
 In fact, you should strive to delight your yoga students.
-Here’s some of the basics to consider:
+Here are some of the basics to consider:

 • Live telephone reception.